 A correlation occurs when the data on the graph seems to follow a pattern – that is, there is a co-relation between the two variables.

-As you can see, these brands (for sales and advertising spend) tend to fall in a straight line.
+As you can see, except for Coke No Sugar, these brands (for sales and advertising spend) tend to fall in a straight line.
 This indicates that as one variable increases, so does the other one.

 Logically, for this example, this relationship makes sense – as a greater level of advertising should normally result in higher sales volumes.

 But Coke No Sugar is inconsistent with tis pattern = which we can assume has been given a larger advertising budget as it is a newer brand.